Alejoboga20/interview-prep/grokking-algorithms/09-dijkstra-algorithm/README.md

 Step 4: Calculate the shortest path from A to B by following the nodes with the lowest weights.

 ![alt text](image-3.png)

+To calculate the shortest path in an unweighted graph, use breadth-first search.
+To calculate the shortest path in a weighted graph, use Dijkstra’s algorithm

+**_Dijkstra’s algorithm only works on weighted graphs with no cycles, where all the edges are nonnegative.
+Negative-weight edges break the algorithm._**